 So many parents had taken, in recent years, to reporting teachers to the school principal.
 A child coming home, with a story of alleged behavior, would frequently result in a closed door session between said parent, the principal, and the teacher being accused.
 And, these sessions rarely found the teacher anything but guilty as charged; rather, many an educator, usually a woman, would exit such a meeting in tears.

-If I had traumatized Jack Badams that day, I never heard about it from his parents.
+But, if I had traumatized Jack Badams that day, I never heard about it from his parents.

 Needless to say, I would not forget that image.
 Nor would I forget Jay Badams, or his children, especially his daughter, who was musical; she took to the xylophone with the same determined purpose I’d seen on her father’s face.